 Yes.
 Only use Western Union to send money to friends and family.
 Never send money to someone you have not met in person.
 Scammers sometimes encourage people to transfer money.
 Do not transfer money to anyone who asks you to send them money:

-If you transfer money, the person you’re sending it to gets the money quickly.
-After the money is paid, Western Union may not be able to give you a refund, even if you are the victim of fraud, except under limited circumstances.
+If you transfer money, the person you’re sending it to will receive the money almost instantly.
+After the money is transferred, Western Union may not be able to give you a refund, even if you are the victim of fraud, except under limited circumstances.